 We can't explain the nouns into verbs conundrum.
 But we can definitely help with defining the tax terminology.

-The basic concept to start with is that the government has created a way to acknowledge in our taxes that some chunk of our income goes toward basic life stuff like healthcare, for instance.
+The basic concept to start with is that the government has created a way to acknowledge in our taxes that some chunk of our income goes toward basic life stuff like healthcare and housing, for instance.
 And they're giving us a break for some of that by allotting a chunk of our income that we don't have to pay taxes on at all.
 For many of us, that takes the form of the "Standard Deduction."
-This number changes from year to year based on the latest tax laws, but for 2021, it's $12,550 for single filers.
+This number changes from year to year based on the latest tax laws, but for 2022, it's $12,950 for single filers.
 That amount is different if you have a different filing status (married filing jointly, head of household, or qualifying widower).

 Want to talk to a tax advisor about your unique situation?
 Get in touch by email to email@example.com, and we’ll set you up with a consultation or tax appointment.